Cabinet splits on amnesty or crackdown

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet failed to develop a consensus on the Tax Amnesty Scheme in its second meeting on Wednesday with Prime Minister Imran Khan in the chair.
+ISLAMABAD: The Federal Cabinet failed to develop consensus on the Tax Amnesty Scheme in its second meeting on Wednesday with Prime Minister Imran Khan in the chair.

 In a tweet, Information and Broadcasting Minister Chaudhry Fawad Hussain said the matter was pending for the next cabinet meeting, as some provisions [of the scheme] needed fine-tuning.